Great Expectations by Charles Dickens

 The Prophet by Kahlil Gibran

-I don’t follow any mass market religion.
-As such, I haven’t yet read any holy book.
+I don’t follow any mass-market religion, and haven’t yet read any holy book.

-Comparable to any such book is The prophet.
-For a long time I treated it as a reference to turn to for guidance and understanding of the various conditions of life.
+For a long time I treated the Prophet as I guess a Christian would treat the Bible, as a reference to turn to for guidance and understanding of the various conditions of life.

-I first heard of the book when an ex-workmate let me hear a passage he wanted to recite at his wedding.
+I first heard of it when an ex-workmate let me hear a passage he wanted to recite at his wedding.
+It stuck in my head.

 The Prophet is both poetic and wise.
-It should be opened by anyone who wants to read about emotions and concepts of the human condition presented in beautiful language.
+It should be opened by anyone who wants to read about the human condition presented in a poetic manner

 The Call of the Wild by Jack London

-I was about 25 when I first picked up The Call of the Wild.
-It’s a book about adaptation and survival, based around a dog called Buck.
-London is a master at characterisation, and uses all his skills in this book.
-This book inspired me always to be open to and accept change.
+A few years later, when I was about 25, I picked up The Call of the Wild.
+It’s a book about adaptation and survival.
+London is a master at characterisation and uses all his skills in this book.
+It inspired me always to be open to and accept change.
 We can’t control everything.

 Nineteen Eighty-Four by George Orwell